 Your solicitor will prepare your section 32 statement for you.
 This is one of the first things you need to do before putting your property on the market as no purchaser will want to buy your property until they review the document.
 It is recommended you get one prepared as soon as possible.
 Our office can assist you with this.

-How long is a section 32 valid for in Victoria?
+How long is a Section 32 valid for?

 Your section 32 will be valid until any information within it change and need updating.
 The general rule of thumb is that you should update your section 32 when new rates are levied, permits issued, title details change, material fact occurs, or annual general meeting for your owners corporation occurs.
 For example for a standard free-standing house, if nothing material has changed, it will be valid until the end of the financial year when new rates are issued.

-How much does a section 32 for real estate cost in Victoria?
+How much does a section 32 cost to prepare?

 Most section 32 statements are prepared on a fixed fee basis.
 Its cost will depend on the amount of certificates required to be ordered.
 Houses require less certificates, whereas apartments require more due to owners corporation certificates.
 Please contact our office for a quote for a fixed fee preparation cost.